 And the reason we have to beg for it because it indicates we are battling for that closeness.
 The greatest spiritual danger we face is not our battle for connection, because if we are battling, then we are already on the spiritual path; rather, the greatest danger we face is a lack of desire to battle.
 It is the decision Adam and Eve made when they got kicked out of the Garden of Eden and said, "We do not even want to go back,” and that the tribe of Dan made when they were traveling with the Israelites, and decided, "We no longer want to be a part of that protective shield.”
 They made these decisions because of the force of Amalek, the doubts that came into their minds.
 Therefore, we need to understand that the greatest danger we face when we wake up every morning is not that we are going to battle to connect, such as when we are tired yet still desire to try, for example, but that we don’t even want to try.

-"We can receive the Creator’s gift of bringing us close."
+"We can receive the Creator’s gift of bringing us close to the Light."

 When we have a battle of consciousness, we are still connected, whereas the force of Amalek is when we have decided we don’t even want to battle for it anymore.
 And that could happen in a moment or a day, in small things or in great things.
 That is the real battle, and on Shabbat Yitro, we can receive the true antidote to it by begging the Creator to bring us close to Him.
 However, in order to do so, we need to understand that the danger of Amalek is not the battle.
 The danger of Amalek is when its force of doubt has seeped into our consciousness and we have decided we don’t even want to try to connect.
 It is scary, because look at Adam and Eve and the tribe of Dan; they had been spiritual people, doing the spiritual work, but then Amalek entered their consciousness, and they left the Garden of Eden, and the Israelites, respectively, and the thought came to them that they didn’t even want to go back.